verypossible/lazysusan/docs/example_app.rst

 Line 12 sets an environment variable for session storage.
 By default sessions will use DynamoDB as a storage backend...this requires additional setup which we don't need in this example application.
-By using ``memory`` the sessions are stored in the request/response cycle of the Alexa application.
+By using ``cookie`` the sessions are stored in the request/response cycle of the Alexa application.
 This allows us a very short-term session storage...as long as the application is executing and the user is interacting with the application the session is alive.
 As soon as an application quits the session is erased.